bemurphy/validation_experience/README.md

 If you want to report in all your controllers, include it in your `ApplicationController` instead.

+Also, keep in mind that since this is designed to help track user form errors, HTTP GET requests are ignored.

 ## Report data

 Do whatever you want with your report data by assigning a handler to